 I became involved in the Simeon Solomon Research Archive in February 2010, when I redesigned the site in collaboration with Roberto Ferrari.
 I am now the primary editor.
 I began researching Solomon's post-1873 life in 2004 at the University of York, England.
 My Master's dissertation focused on an examination of Solomon's arrest documents in both London and Paris, and I received a York Society Trust grant to pursue this research at the Archives de Paris and the Archives de la Préfecture de Police de Paris.
 In 2005 I received an Arts and Humanities Research Council Doctoral Grant to pursue my Ph.D. research on Solomon at the University of York which I completed in 2009.
 The title of my thesis is: '"He hath Mingled with the Ungodly": the Life of Simeon Solomon after 1873 with a Survey of the Extant Work'.
 My thesis explores, in two volumes, Solomon's life after his arrest for attempted sodomy in 1873, and makes a new evaluation of the artist's life and artistic output, using newly discovered visual and textual archival sources.

 I previously taught on the History of Art, Masters degree programme at the University of York, and was formerly the Department's Partnerships Administrator.
-In addition, I recently worked as a Research Consultant for Yale University.
-Currently I am working independently as a writer and researcher and am writing a biography of Simeon Solomon's life.
+In addition, I have worked as a Research Consultant for Yale University.
+I am currently a Research Associate at the University of York and working on a biography of Simeon Solomon.
 My other academic interests include nineteenth-century British painting, particularly the Pre-Raphaelite and Aesthetic movements; Victorian photography and the work of Frederick Hollyer, and more generally the history of homosexuality; social history of Victorian London, particularly workhouses, asylums, social philanthropy and 'slumming'.

 30th June 2014: Association of Art Historians: 'Art History in the Pub' Title Sins of the City, Simeon Solomon in Victorian London: 7.30pm at The Monarch, Camden.